 I really don’t like the idea of quantifying academics and comprehension of subjects.
 The best way to excel is to read voraciously (all kinds of books), be interdisciplinary and always take time out to reflect on what you have read.
 This is my overall mantra to doing well.
 As a teacher, I would recommend spending time with what one has read in order to absorb the basic ideas and concepts.
 This is very important.
 If you have understood the essence of a topic or an article, you will be in a position to write a skeletal answer and build upon it from memory or references.
 Last minute rote learning may help you get the grade, but, if you spend a few more days with the subject you might grow to like it as well.
 In addition to that, be lucid and simple when you write.
 If your opinion is contrary to the teacher’s do not hesitate to share it and justify it.

 What do you feel about the Indian legal education system?
-Do you think that the Indian law universities need a change to match up to the standards of foreign universities?

 The Indian legal education system is intense but relies unnecessarily on rote learning in some subjects.
 To be fair, my Indian undergrad helped me stay ahead in my LL.M class all throughout.
 We cover an impressive spectrum of topics and subjects.
 However, barring a few instances, the teaching methodology needs to change.
 Asking students to memorize sections of Bare Acts is redundant since as a practitioner, you will refer to it anyway.
 Also, it is not at all helpful in simplifying concepts.
 Instead of such teaching methods, we need to generate more discussions, be more contemporary, practice oriented and analytic.